The Corporeal Compendium

 “They haven’t been able to come up with a decent name for themselves yet.
 Been 50 years and nothing has been passed by the committee.
 So we’ll call them X. Now there’s something I need to tell you about X’s purpose.
 They kill people.
 But not directly, no they are never linked to the death and never touch the people they kill.”

 “Let me give you an example.
 Say Jack wants to be rid of Jill.
 He wants her to be dead.
 So he comes to us and pays the usual fee.
 Jill’s full name then goes on a list, a copy of which I have with me, and the list gets sent to every member of X. And then throughout the day the over 200,000 members of X concentrate their will for the death of Jill.
 Nothing in specific, just wishing with all their mental power for the death of that person.
 Then they move on to the next person on the list and will for their death.
-And they do this until they receive a new list with new names on it for them to think into the void and old names taken off.”
+And they do this until they receive a new list with new names on it for them to think into the void and the old names are taken off.”

 You ask how X really kills the people.